GuilleMGN/OilMachineLearning/README.md

 # Oil and Machine Learning

 ## Description
-In this project, we aim to use machine models to help predict the price and price direction of oil.
+In this project, we aim to use machine learning models to help predict the price and price direction of oil.

 ---
 ## Table of Contents